wathmihasara/ASS_4_GRP-10/README.md

 summary_rscu <- aggregate(RSCU_usage ~ codon, data = combined_data_list[[1]], sum)

 ```
-This code used to calculate the total Relative Synonymous Codon Usage (RSCU) for each codon in the dataset.
+This code is used to calculate the total Relative Synonymous Codon Usage (RSCU) for each codon in the dataset.
 It groups the data by the codon column and sums the RSCU_usage values for each codon.
 The result, stored in the summary_rscu variable, provides a summarized view of RSCU values across the sequences.

-# summary of the above data
+# Summary of the above data
 ```{r}
 print(summary_usage)
 print(summary_rscu)